 A definite perk is getting to keep all the funds that you make, without having to give a percentage to your salon.
-This is great, but also keep in mind you are responsible for all your own expenses too like color, tools, water bills, and assistants.
+Keep in mind that you are responsible for all your own expenses too like color, tools, water bills, and assistants.

-When you work for yourself, you get to decide what products you use and sell.
-Sometimes at corporate salons, you’re required to push their brand or the brand’s they carry even if you’re not a huge fan.
+When you work for yourself, you get to decide which products you use and sell.
+Sometimes at corporate salons, you’re required to push their brand or the brands they carry even if you’re not a huge fan.

 Flexible Hours and Rates

-Being your own boss means you can choose your own hors and rates.
-This means raising your prices when you want, working when you want and also giving discounts and deals to those that you want too.
+Being your own boss means you can choose your own hours and rates.
+This means raising your prices when you want, working when you want, and also giving discounts and deals to those that you want too.

 You Can’t Be Fired